The Golden State Warriors Have Announced Big News About Klay Thompson

 However, the team announced promising news on Sunday afternoon.

-Thompson will be assigned to the Santa Cruz Warriors (their G-League affiliate), and he will practice with the team on Sunday.
+Thompson was assigned to the Santa Cruz Warriors (their G-League affiliate), and he practiced with the team on Sunday.

 The announcement from the Warriors can be seen in a tweet that is embedded below from the Twitter account of Warriors PR.